JohnColeborn/workbook/README.md

 However, to lead into Cons below, the accuracy is pre-defined by the programming(as in AI) and while 1 + 1 might equal 2, but does it count to the x<sup>99</sup>?
 An excellent example is a float only having 6-7 decimal digits of precision

 # Cons
-But.
-Buuuut.
-Not entirely sure how to drag out a phonetic 'u' appropriately, let me ask ChatGPT for the first time for this, so I can verbatim an appropriate response.

 ChatGPT is given the prompt "But.
 Buuuut.
 Not entirely sure how to drag out a phonetic 'u' appropriately"

 Response: "To drag out the phonetic 'u' in writing, you can use repeated 'u' characters.
 For example, you could write "But.
 Buuuut."
 This effectively elongates the sound and conveys the extended pronunciation you're aiming for.
 The number of 'u' characters can vary depending on how long you want to stretch the sound, so feel free to adjust it to fit your needs." [[5]](#5)

-So this particular case study was not excellent in terms of result, apologies for the potential head bopping.
+So this particular case study shows that output is tied directly to prompt input.
 There is a very literal response, without a grasp of context or completion.
+It is influenced by not only the quality of the user input, but also of it's learning input (could be things such as forums, blogs, etc).
+Lacking the awareness to discern between fact and fiction, between context, criticism, sarcasm and more.

-But to a degree the point is conveyed, this is a tool entirely devoted to answering, and using itself to grow, so it can answer more, but more is != True.
+This is a tool entirely devoted to answering, and using itself to grow, so it can answer more, but more is != True.
 EG: Bunnings Snags through an AI filter just doesn't add up as demonstrated recently on some viral Reddit threads [[6]](#6)